51Degrees/documentation/src/examples/customelement/onpremise.md

-This example takes the very simple @flowelement described in the [simple flow element example](@ref Examples_CustomElement_FlowElement), and adds a @datafile, upgrading the @flowelement to an @aspectengine which provides additional properties.
+This example takes the very simple @flowelement described in the [simple flow element example](@ref Examples_CustomElement_FlowElement), and adds a @datafile, upgrading the @flowelement to an @aspectengine.

-To follow this example, the reader should be familiar with the previous [example](@ref Examples_CustomElement_FlowElement), which took a date of birth, and returned an age.

-This example will add a @datafile containing star signs to provide the extra property 'star sign'.
+Instead of storing data statically, as the [simple flow element example](@ref Examples_CustomElement_FlowElement) did, this example will store it in a @datafile which will be loaded, and can be updated.
 # Download Example

 The source code used in this example is available here: